Following it the footsteps of my Brownie recipes and the requests for the recipe I thought I would get down and actually write it from my notes:

 OK here we go…...preheat the oven to 175c and get the baking tray ready.

-Get a mixing bowl beat in the eggs and both sugars then the vanilla and egg, beat well then fold in the flour and salt until a dough forms but don’t overdo it!
+Get a mixing bowl beat in the butter and both sugars then the vanilla and egg, beat well then fold in the flour and salt until a dough forms but don’t overdo it!

 Chop up the chocolate into chunks (you can have a piece!) and fold them in too.
 When completely mixed in, move onto baking paper and place another sheet on top even out with a rolling pin to make a rectangle to suit the baking tray right to the sides, should be about 10mm thick but don’t worry too much if you make it thinner.
 Place with the paper on the baking tray in the center of the oven for about 12 minutes, keep an eye on it as we don’t want it to burn, check after about 10 minutes.
 If ok place carefully on a warming rack to cool.